 - and Turbomolecular pumps (TMPs)

-The commonality of these UHV and XHV pumps are their ability to produce vacuum conditions by either rapidly evacuating gas molecules or by capturing/tying-up them up.
+The commonality of these HV, UHV and XHV pumps are their ability to produce vacuum conditions by either rapidly evacuating gas molecules or by capturing/tying-up them up.

 Source: Leybold UK